- 400g cooked atlantic shell-on prawn

 There are thousands of different species of prawn, but tiger, king and North Atlantic are the…

-- 4 Little Gem lettuce, washed and trimmed
+- 4 Little Gem lettuces, washed and trimmed

 - 5 heaped tbsp mayonnaise